hund030/TeamsFx_Wiki_review/Develop-single-sign-on-experience-in-Teams.md

   * for [ts](https://github.com/OfficeDev/TeamsFx/tree/main/packages/fx-core/templates/plugins/resource/aad/auth/bot/ts)

 #### For Bot
-1. Move files under `auth/sso` folder to `bot/src`.
+1. Move files under `auth/sso` folder to `src`.
 ProfileSsoCommandHandler class is a sso command handler to get user info with SSO token.
 You can follow this method and create your own sso command handler.
-1. Move `auth/public` folder to `bot/src`.
+2. Move `auth/public` folder to `src`.
 This folder contains HTML pages that the bot application hosts.
 When single sign-on flows are initiated with AAD, AAD will redirect the user to these pages.
-1. Execute the following commands under `bot` folder: `npm install isomorphic-fetch --save`
+3. Execute the following commands under `src` folder: `npm install isomorphic-fetch --save`
-1. (For ts only) Execute the following commands under `bot` folder: `npm install copyfiles --save-dev` and replace following line in package.json:
+4. (For ts only) Execute the following commands under `bot` folder: `npm install copyfiles --save-dev` and replace following line in package.json:
     ```json
     "build": "tsc --build && shx cp -r ./src/adaptiveCards ./lib/src",
     ```
     with:
     ```json
     "build": "tsc --build && shx cp -r ./src/adaptiveCards ./lib/src && copyfiles src/public/*.html lib/",
     ```
   By doing this, the HTML pages used for auth redirect will be copied when building this bot project.

-1. In `bot/src/index` file, you need to add following line to import `isomorphic-fetch`:
+5. In `bot/src/index` file, you need to add following line to import `isomorphic-fetch`:
   ```ts
   require("isomorphic-fetch");
   ```